TumiLabsJN/rumiaifinal/documentation_migration/FutureDevelopments/ChildDocs/FeatureAggregationTI.md

 ### 10.2 Limitations

 1. **No duration validation**: Trusts Stage 2.5 organized videos into correct buckets (doesn't re-check duration ranges)
-2. **No cross-reference with selected_videos.json**: Doesn't validate that aggregated videos match Stage 1 selection
+2. **Partial cross-reference with selected_videos.json**: Uses it for is_top_performer labeling but doesn't validate all aggregated videos exist in selection (uses fallback if missing)
 3. **Single-threaded**: No parallelization within bucket (but can run multiple buckets in parallel)
 4. **No schema evolution handling**: If RumiAI adds/removes features, Stage 3 breaks (requires code update)